ryedin/site/_documentation/cli-installer.md

 ## What is Convox?

-Convox provides an open source [Platform as a Service](https://en.wikipedia.org/wiki/Platform_as_a_service) that runs in your own Amazon Web Services (AWS) account.
-We call this platform a Rack.
-You can read more about the technical details [here](/docs/what-is-a-rack/).
+Convox is an open source [Platform as a Service](https://en.wikipedia.org/wiki/Platform_as_a_service) that runs in your own Amazon Web Services (AWS) account.

 To start using Convox, you'll need to install the command line interface (CLI) onto your OS X or Linux computer.
 Then you can use the `convox` CLI to install the PaaS system into your AWS account.